 The District's annual report consists of a series of financial statements that show information for the District as a whole, and its funds.
 The Statement of Net Position and the Statement of Activities provides information about the activities of the District as a whole and presents a longer-term view of the District's finances.
 Our fund financial statements are included later in the financial report.
 For our governmental activities, these statements tell how we financed our services in the short-term as well as what remains for future spending.
 Fund statements may also give you some insights into the District's overall financial health.
-Fund financial statements report the District's operations in more detail than the government-wide financial statements by providing information about the District's most significant fund, the general fund.
+Fund financial statements report the District's most significant fund, the general fund.